Slashgear/personal-blog/content/posts/hunting-webpack-performances.md

 ---
-title: How did I cut the time to webpack build for my project in half?
+title: How to boost the speed of your webpack build?
 description: A story of performance optimization and application of the Pareto principle for a webpack build that has become far too long.
 date: 2020-03-01
 hero: ./assets/hunting-webpack-performances/julian-hochgesang-0Y_YNPW5qds-unsplash.jpg
 layout: Post
 ---

+# How did I cut the time to webpack build for my project in half?

-Who never complained about the infinite duration of a webpack build on a project that got older or fatter?
+Who never complained about the infinite duration of a webpack build on a project ?
 I'm currently working on a big web application coded in React/Redux with server side rendering.
 The application exists since 2015 and it has evolved a lot since then ([Our company blog](https://tech.m6web.fr/)).